Notion vs Evernote: Honest comparison in 2026 (I tried both)

 What is Notion?

-Notion is like one workspace where you can keep notes, make to-do lists, run projects, and build your own systems.
-It started in 2013 and has become very popular around the world.
-Notion uses blocks.
-That means everything you add (text, tables, images) is a piece you can move around and reuse.
+Notion is an all-in-one workspace where you can keep notes, make to-do lists, run projects, and build your own systems.
+It started in 2013 and has grown into one of the most popular productivity tools in the world.

 Notion by Numbers

-- $10 billion valuation after Series D funding
+- $10 billion valuation from their latest funding round

-- Over 50% of Fortune 500 companies have teams using Notion
+- Over 50% of Fortune 500 companies using it, including Salesforce, Figma, and OpenAI

 Key Notion Features